-Shalom previously worked in property management for an apartment complex in Texas before moving to Colorado and getting involved in real estate investment.
+Shalom previously worked in property management for an apartment complex in Texas before moving to Colorado and start investing in real estate.
 He purchased a primary residence and tested out short term rentals on it, at one point funding an entire trip to Europe from someone renting out his home while he was away.
 He convinced Jonathan to move to Colorado as well so that they could go into business together.

 They bought a property together in Denver that they used as an Airbnb prior to the city altering its regulations.
 Soon, they realized they could help other investors maximize their income from short term rentals, too.
-Because property management for short term rentals is so different from long term, their specialization in this area has proven valuable for property owners who are interested in the concept but don’t know where to start.
+Because property management for short term rentals is so different from long term, their specialization in this area is valuable for property owners who like concept but don’t know where to start.

 While there is no dictionary definition of a short term rental, most municipalities categorize it as a rental length of 30 days or less.
 Generally, short term rentals are for people who are only staying in an area on vacation or an otherwise limited time, typically finding a place to stay on Airbnb, VRBO, or other smaller platforms.

-AirSimplicity is a property management company focused solely on short term rentals.
-Short term rentals tend to have a much greater return than mid or long term rentals, but the tradeoff is how labor intensive they are.
+AirSimplicity is a Colorado-based property management company focused solely on short term rentals in the Denver metro area and beyond.
+Short term rentals tend to have a much greater return than medium or long term rentals, but the tradeoff is how labor intensive they are.
 AirSimplicity takes care of all aspects of running and managing a property for the owner.

 To start, they will sit down with a prospective client and run the home through AirDNA.
 This software takes into account local comps, occupancy rates, and premium rental months to project how much income a property will generate.
 While it tends to underestimate returns, they’ve found it to be the best software out there for this type of projection.
 After getting an estimate, they’ll compare it to a long term rental to see if it’s worth it for the owner to go the short term route.
 Generally, if it’s not at least $200 more, it’s not worth it.
 Oftentimes, short term rental properties will generate tens of thousands of dollars in income, which is what makes them so attractive to investors.

 Once AirSimplicity determines it’s worth doing a short term rental, they’ll go over local restrictions and see what the owners have in place already.
-To be competitive, the home must not only be fully furnished but have the highest quality designs and products, too.
 Shalom and Jonathan have learned over the years which small things will contribute to the value of the home, such as having a USB charger in a lamp next to a bed or providing a colander for the kitchen.

 Their loose formula for calculating costs is $6K for a 1 bedroom property with an additional $3K for each additional bedroom, generally between $10-14K in total to get a home up and running.
-Once it’s being rented out, owners should expect to pay $100 a month on maintenance to keep it in great shape as well as $100 a month to replace consumables, such as shampoo and toilet paper.
+Once rented out, owners can expect to pay $100 a month on maintenance.
+They should also budget $100 a month to replace consumables, such as shampoo and toilet paper.
 Some localities charge taxes on top of the standard hospitality fees.

 Key Points to Keep in Mind When Considering Short Term Versus Long Term Rental

-While the returns on short term rentals tend to eclipse mid and long term rentals, it’s important to remember the costs involved, too.
+While the returns on short term rentals tend to eclipse medium and long term rentals, it’s important to remember the costs involved, too.
 The initial investment in getting the home to a competitive point is significant, and recurring costs for upkeep are considerably higher, too.
-AirSimplicity is transparent about their fees, and they don’t want owners getting caught off-guard when they are charged for snow removal and other seasonal maintenance.
+AirSimplicity is transparent about their fees, and they don’t want owners caught off-guard when they see charges for snow removal and other seasonal maintenance.

-Shalom and Jonathan make sure owners understand the nuances involved with short term rentals before getting started and help owners every step of the way.
+AirSimplicity makes sure owners understand the nuances involved with short term rentals in Denver and Colorado before they start and help owners every step of the way.

-If you’re interested in learning more about the services AirSimplicity offers, reach out to them.
+Reach out to Shalom and Jonathan to learn more about the services AirSimplicity offers in Denver and Colorado.
 They are happy to help owners assess if short term rentals are the right move for their property, and will even help connect them to other property managers if it isn’t the right fit.